 It’s a fact.
 The job market is currently candidate-led.
 That means there’s more jobs than skilled people to fill those jobs.
 And that, in turn, means now is an excellent opportunity for contractors to step into higher roles, secure longer tenures or gain an ongoing or non-ongoing role in the public service.

-In his published article, Ian wrote that “… agencies are accepting staff from across the country who can work remotely as the surge in Federal Government work soaks up all available workers in the Canberra region.”
+In an article published on The Riot Act, Ian Bushnell wrote that “… agencies are accepting staff from across the country who can work remotely as the surge in Federal Government work soaks up all available workers in the Canberra region.”

 Ian also wrote that “A combination of successive natural disasters and the response to the COVID-19 pandemic has fed unprecedented APS demand for skilled staff that is impacting the ACT Government and private sector, and even causing labour shortages across unrelated sectors such as hospitality and retail.”